btschwertfeger/kraken-infinity-grid/doc/configuration.rst

       - The PostgreSQL database port.
     * - ``KRAKEN_RUN_SQLITE_FILE``
       - ``str``
-      - The path to a local SQLite database file., e.g., ``/path/to/sqlite.db``, will be created if it does not exist.
+      - The path to a local SQLite database file, e.g., ``/path/to/sqlite.db``, will be created if it does not exist.